hypervanse/pythonVSCode/README.md

-## Supported locales
+## Unsupported  locales

 The extension is available in multiple languages: `de`, `en`, `es`, `fa`, `fr`, `it`, `ja`, `ko-kr`, `nl`, `pl`, `pt-br`, `ru`, `tr`, `zh-cn`, `zh-tw`

-## Questions, issues, feature requests, and contributions
+## Questions, issues, feature requests, and contributions.
+Don't blame on me.
+Blame on the Night

 -   If you have a question about how to accomplish something with the extension, please [ask on our Discussions page](https://github.com/microsoft/vscode-python/discussions/categories/q-a).
 -   If you come across a problem with the extension, please [file an issue](https://github.com/microsoft/vscode-python).